zeldaret/mm/CONTRIBUTING.md

 After all the comments are addressed and at least one contributor has approved the review, the project lead can then review and merge the code.
 The project lead is also responsible for ensuring that all of these procedures are followed.

-Throughout the PR process, you (the author) should update the card on [Trello board](https://trello.com/b/ruxw9n6m/majoras-mask-decompilation) with the appropriate column and labels.
+Throughout the PR process, you (the author) should update the card on [Google Sheets reservation board](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro) with the appropriate column and labels.